Wild (video game)

-Wild is a cancelled survival game developed by Wild Sheep Studio and Ubisoft Paris and published by Sony Interactive Entertainment.
-The game was announced in 2014 and had infrequent updates during development, with the game eventually being rumored to be cancelled after game director Michel Ancel retired from the game industry in 2020, making it a vaporware game.
+Wild is a cancelled survival game developed by Wild Sheep Studio and Ubisoft Paris that was to be published by Sony Interactive Entertainment.
+The game was announced in 2014 and had infrequent updates during development, with the game eventually being indefinitely postponed following game director Michel Ancel's retirement from the video game industry in 2020, making it a vaporware game.
 As of 2024, the game is no longer in development, as editorial duties were transferred to Ubisoft Paris and never finished.

 Gameplay

 Wild is set during the prehistoric Neolithic period in a procedurally generated world.
 Within the game world, the player controls a human and can use smaller animals to spy on others, or larger animals to support the player and their tribe in fights with other humans.
 Animals can be controlled by using shamanic powers - once "possessing" an animal the gameplay moves to the point of view of the controlled creature, and then proceeds using the skills and characteristics of that animal.